Shashthi: Worship

 In northern India, women worship Shashthi on Ashoka Shashthi, the sixth lunar day of the month of Chaitra.
 In this region, women will drink water from six flower-buds of the Ashoka tree to secure the well-being of their children.
 Women observe Khas Shashthi in the month of Pausha by fasting to ensure the longevity of their children.

-Chhath is celebrated in Bihar in honour of her and Surya(sun god), twice in a year(In lunar months of Kartik, given more prominence and other one in Chaitra month.)
+Chhath is celebrated in Bihar, Jharkhand, eastern Uttar Pradesh and Terai region of Nepal in honour of her and Surya(sun god), twice in a year(In lunar months of Kartik, given more prominence and other one in Chaitra month.)